Clone and Modify an Arduino Mega Schematic in Altium Designer

 Development boards like Arduino, Raspberry Pi, and BeagleBone are great for breaking into electronics design.
 If you have a great idea for a new device, but you don’t have the time to learn the finer points of PCB design, you can create a prototype and develop code with the Arduino platform.
 You’ll have a pre-built board that has a small footprint, plenty of digital and analog inputs, USB connectivity, a built-in EEPROM, and MHz clock speed.

-Tools for Modifying Arduino Boards in Your PCB Design Software
+Tools for Modifying an Arduino PCB Schematic in Your PCB Design Software

 Although Arduino boards are a quick and easy way to start building a new device, you’ll still be limited by the hardware on these boards.
 If you want to modify existing Arduino Mega schematics to create a new board, your PCB design software needs the following features: